-The third student from an individual family unit is charged half of the applicable tuition rate.
+As noted above, the third student from an individual family unit is charged half of the applicable tuition rate.
 Additional immediate family members will not be charged tuition or other fees.
 (Not Applicable to International Students)

-Tuition information is available upon request at the school office.
+International Tuition information is available upon request.

-Church Membership at Local Seventh-day Adventist Church
+Church Membership at a Local Seventh-day Adventist Church

 Textbooks are provided on a loan basis and students are responsible for returning them in good condition.
 Parents will be required to pay for undue damage or loss.